Creating and customizing a robots.txt file

 • In the Apply if field, enter the logical expression to execute in VCL to determine if the condition resolves as true or false.
 In this case, the logical expression would be the location of your robots.txt file (e.g., req.url.path == "/robots.txt").

-11. Click the Activate button to deploy your configuration changes.
+11. Click Activate to deploy your configuration changes.

 NOTE